DahyannAraya/CDS_Warm_up/README.md

 ![](Logos.jpg)

+Welcome to our UNSEQUA documentation, integrating robust impact assessment tools with the valuable climate data from the Copernicus Climate Change Service (C3S) with CLIMADA ETH.
+We provide two comprehensive notebooks that serve as a foundational gateway into the world of climate impact analysis.

-# Warm-Up Exercise - Integration of CLIMADA Impact Assessment with Copernicus Climate Change Service (C3S) data
+## Warm-Up documentation - Integration of CLIMADA Impact Assessment with Copernicus Climate Change Service (C3S) data

 **This initial exercise is designed as a framework to introduce users to Copernicus data and CLIMADA.
 Through this exercise, users will learn:**